Preseason - 2021 Denver Broncos Outlook

-QB Teddy Bridgewater, DEN - Low Potential
+QB Teddy Bridgewater, MIA - Low Potential

 In his two chances to start for the Vikings and Panthers in 2015 and 2020, Bridgewater went 15-16 while passing for 224 yards per game with a combined 29 touchdowns and 20 interceptions.
 He set a career-high in his yards per pass attempt (7.6) and completion rate (69.1) last year while averaging 32.8 passes per game.